thoughtbot/maintaining-open-source-projects/book/02-community.md

 When it happens, it’s a reliable red flag of a low signal-to-noise ratio, this is the miner’s canary of a conversation that went too far, a good moment to jump out.
 Call the thread finished and whoever mentioned the Nazis automatically loses the debate.
-Done!
 Link to [the Wikipedia article](https://en.wikipedia.org/wiki/Godwin%27s_law) for extra fun.